-Learning Goals Learning Outcomes Understand the basic functionality and usage of MakeCode Arcade.
-Develop skills in using the MakeCode Arcade code editor.
-Create and customise a sprite in MakeCode Arcade.
-Implement controls to move a sprite and keep it within the screen boundaries.
-Apply and experiment with different effects in MakeCode Arcade.
-Understand the basic features and functions of MakeCode Arcade.
+Learning Goals Learning Outcomes 1.
+Understand the basic functionality and usage of MakeCode Arcade.
+1. Understand the basic features and functions of MakeCode Arcade.
+2. Develop skills in using the MakeCode Arcade code editor.
+2. 3.
 Utilise the MakeCode Arcade code editor effectively.
-Create and name a new Arcade project on the MakeCode website.
+Create and name a new Arcade project on the MakeCode 3.
+Create and customise a sprite in MakeCode Arcade. website.
+4. Implement controls to move a sprite and keep it within the screen boundaries.
+4. 5.
 Generate and design a sprite character using code.
-Implement code to control sprite movement and keep it within the screen boundaries.
+Implement code to control sprite movement and keep it 5.
+Apply and experiment with different effects in MakeCode Arcade within the screen boundaries.
+Makeoule Alcaue.
 Add and modify effects to the sprite character.
-Explore further possibilities in game creation using MakeCode Arcade.
+7. Explore further possibilities in game creation using MakeCode Arcade.